 GMAC_tag shall be the 128-bit GMAC Tag calculated for the packet using a combination of the Key value indicated by the key_num field, the Initialization Value determined as described above in this section, and the GHASH function applied to the structural elements plus the payload of the packet.

-time_secs shall indicate the value of the seconds portion of UTC time (or TAI time) at the instant when the associated Information Header of a DSTP or ALPTP payload packet is created. time_secs is not used when the GMAC Header is employed in authentication of STLTP Tunnel Packets.
+time_secs shall indicate the value of the seconds portion of UTC time at the instant when the associated Information Header of a DSTP or ALPTP payload packet is created. time_secs is not used when the GMAC Header is employed in authentication of STLTP Tunnel Packets.
 Precision of the time_secs value is immaterial, but it must be a monotonically increasing value to serve its purpose of ensuring that the Initialization Vector for the GMAC authentication process is a Nonce.

 Procedure for Calculating GMAC Tag